What Is Respite care?

-Respite Care is designed for to provide relief for family or others who undertake in the care of a family member or friend.
+Respite Care is designed to provide relief for families or others who undertake the care of a family member or friend.
 Furthermore, it can be a useful break for anyone receiving care.
-Sometimes Respite Care can be given in emergency situations whilst other times it is planned in advance.
+Sometimes it can be given in emergencies, whilst other times it is planned.

 - Consider short breaks or short visits to start with – This will mean you, your loved one and those providing respite care can get to know each other.
 It may help to build confidence before a longer visit.

 - Arrange a needs assessment – If both you and your loved one have an assessment of needs, it will help you both to know what you need and the options you have.

 - Talk about respite care – Some people find openly talking about respite care helpful.
 It will give both you and your loved one, a chance to discuss your options and your feelings.
 You know your loved ones best, so will know the best way to talk to them.

 - Talk to the new carers – It’s important for the new carer to get to know your loved one and what works for them.
 Talking to them about their needs and their routine can help.
 For care at home, it can help for your loved one and the new carer to spend time together (possibly with you to start with) so they get to know each other and build a relationship before the respite care starts.

 - Talk to others – Talking to other carers about your feelings can help.
 They may be able to give tips and suggestions.
 However, it’s important to remember what works for one person may not work for another.

 - Focus on the benefits – You may be worried that a respite care arrangement won’t provide the same level of care as you can, or that your loved one will become unsettled.
 It is natural to be concerned but try to focus on how the break will support you in your caring role.

 - Keep trying – Respite care is an adjustment for everyone.
 If something doesn’t work or doesn’t go to plan, try not to give up.